 What is the holographic foil texture generator?

-This generator stages a thin rounded foil slab with MeshPhysicalMaterial iridescence — the engine's built-in thin-film approximation — plus HDR reflections and motion so interference hues sweep realistically as you orbit.
-It helps marketers visualize luxury laminate finishes without shipping physical proofs for every creative iteration.
+This generator stages a thin rounded foil slab with MeshPhysicalMaterial iridescence — the engine's built-in thin-film approximation — plus selectable HDR environments, solid or transparent stages, motion freeze, camera auto-spin, bookmarkable share URLs, and high-resolution PNG export.
+Interference hues sweep realistically as you orbit, helping teams visualize luxury laminate finishes without shipping physical proofs for every iteration.

 How to dial believable holographic foil